ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="addhostandds"></a>
 #### Step 2.2 Add new hosts and Datastores

-In the OVHcloud Control Panel, you will see your new datacenter attached to your existing service.
+In the OVHcloud Control Panel, you will see your new vDC attached to your existing service.
 You can proceed with ordering new hosts and datastores (selected in step 1) in the new Destination vDC following this [Information about Dedicated Cloud billing](https://docs.ovh.com/gb/en/private-cloud/information_about_dedicated_cloud_billing/#add-resources-billed-monthly) guide.
 <a name="converttoglobal"></a>
 #### Step 2.3 Convert a datastore to a global datastore

 You now have new datastores in the new virtual Datacenter, as well as compatible datastores in the previous datacenter.
 You can convert those datastores to global

-Run the OVHcloud API to convert the datastore to global:
+Run the OVHcloud API to convert the datastore to global :

 > [!api]
 >